 - lemon wedges, parsley, etc. for topping

-- sauté: Heat 2 tablespoons of butter or olive oil in the instant pot on the sauté setting.
+- SAUTE: Heat 2 tablespoons of butter or olive oil in the instant pot on the sauté setting.
 Add the onions and carrots and sauté until the onions just barely start to brown, about 9-10 minutes.
 Add the potatoes, lentils, tomato paste, 5 cups of broth, turmeric, and if desired, 1/4 teaspoon cayenne pepper.
 Cover the Instant Pot, hit the bean/chili button and adjust the pressure time.
 10 minutes for yellow lentils, 13-15 minutes or split peas depending on how old they are.
 Once the timer goes off, turn the knob to vent.

-- blend: Using a hand blender or by transferring the soup to a traditional blender, blend the soup completely.
+- BLEND: Using a hand blender or by transferring the soup to a traditional blender, blend the soup completely.
 You may need additional broth to thin the soup out.
 I ended up using 1 additional cup to blend/thin soup to my liking.
 But note that the soup will thicken as it sits, to make sure you have a little extra broth or add water.

-- Adjust salt to taste and stir in the remaining 2 tablespoons of butter.
+- FINISH: Adjust salt to taste and stir in the remaining 2 tablespoons of butter.
 You can also add additional cayenne if you prefer spicier soups.
 Feel free to serve with lemon wedges and tons of chopped parsley.
 I go back and forth on the lemon wedge, love it with it, love it without it!